Kingdom (American TV series): Reception

 Kingdom received positive reviews throughout its run.
 On Rotten Tomatoes, the first season has an approval rating of 81% with an average score of 6.88/10 based on 16 reviews.
 The critical consensus is, "It may be a little dated in its portrayal of women, but Kingdom offers a new, well-acted take on the boxing genre."
 The first season has a Metacritic score of 72 out of 100 based on 12 reviews, indicating "generally favorable reviews".

 On Rotten Tomatoes, the second season has an approval rating of 83% with an average score of 6.75/10 based on 6 reviews, and the third season has an approval rating of 100% with an average score of 7.88/10 based on 5 reviews.

-International broadcasts
+Broadcast and release

-The series premiered in Australia on April 7, 2015, on FX and was watched by 16,000 viewers.
+The series premiered in Australia on April 7, 2015, on FX and was seen by 16,000 viewers.
 It premiered in Canada on Bravo on October 13, 2014.
 It aired in Sweden on TV12, in South America on OnDirecTV, a channel of DirecTV, and in New Zealand on Sky Movies Action.

 The series aired in the United Kingdom exclusively to Virgin Media customers via the video on demand (VoD) service on their Virgin TV XL package, the first six episodes were made available to stream on April 1, 2016, with further episodes being made available on a weekly basis.

 The series was available on Netflix from July 2020 until April 2021.

+The series was available to stream on Peacock from May 2023 to October 2024.